 A small stomach pouch is created which restricts food intake resulting in a sense of fullness following even small meals.
 Therefore, as gastric bypass implies, food is re-routed past most of the stomach and the first part of the small intestine.
 RYGBP achieves weight loss through both gastric restriction and malabsorption.

-The Bariatric Support Group meets every Second Wednesday in the month at Clinch Valley Surgical Center, located in the Medical Plaza on the Clinch Valley Medical Center Campus in Suite 2450 at 5:30 pm.
+There is a Bariatric Support Group.
 Anyone who has had Bariatric Surgery or interested in learning more about it from those who have went through it are welcome to join.

 If you are a member of an HMO, it is necessary to have a referral from your primary care physician.
 Please check with your doctor's office to make sure your referral is received prior to your appointment.
 Also, please ask that your necessary medical records be sent to us prior to the day of your scheduled appointment.